Ziinc/supacontent/README.md

 # SupaContent

+> _Be supa content with your content - Ziinc, 2022, Bali_

 A self-hostable headless CMS that leverages the Supabase stack.

 > **Warning: Highly experimental**.
 Only released for the Supabase Launch Week 5 Hackathon.